dianastanciu/sql_zoo/README.md

 1.
 ```
+SELECT id, title
+ FROM movie
+ WHERE yr=1962
 ```

 2.
 ```
+SELECT yr
+ FROM movie
+ WHERE title = 'Citizen Kane'
 ```

 3.
 ```
+SELECT id, title, yr
+ FROM movie
+ WHERE title LIKE '%Star Trek%'
+ORDER BY yr
 ```

 4.
 ```
+SELECT id
+ FROM actor
+ WHERE name = 'Glenn Close'
 ```

 5.
 ```
+SELECT id
+ FROM movie
+ WHERE title = 'Casablanca'
 ```

 6.
 ```
+SELECT name
+ FROM actor
+JOIN casting
+ ON actor.id = casting.actorid
+WHERE casting.movieid = 11768
 ```

 7.
 ```
+SELECT name
+ FROM actor
+JOIN casting
+ ON actor.id = casting.actorid
+JOIN movie
+ ON movie.id = casting.movieid
+WHERE movie.title = 'Alien'
 ```

 8.
 ```
+SELECT title
+ FROM movie
+JOIN casting
+ ON movie.id = casting.movieid
+JOIN actor
+ ON casting.actorid = actor.id
+WHERE actor.name = 'Harrison Ford'
 ```

 9.
 ```
+SELECT title
+ FROM movie
+JOIN casting
+ ON movie.id = casting.movieid
+JOIN actor
+ ON casting.actorid = actor.id
+WHERE actor.name = 'Harrison Ford' AND casting.ord != 1
 ```

 10.
 ```
+SELECT movie.title, actor.name
+ FROM movie
+JOIN casting
+ ON movie.id = casting.movieid
+JOIN actor
+ ON casting.actorid = actor.id
+WHERE movie.yr = 1962 AND casting.ord = 1
 ```

 11.
 ```

+SELECT yr, COUNT(title) AS movies
+ FROM movie
+JOIN casting
+ ON movie.id = casting.movieid
+JOIN actor
+ ON casting.actorid = actor.id
+WHERE name = 'John Travolta'
+GROUP BY yr
+HAVING movies = (
+  SELECT MAX(c) FROM (
+    SELECT yr, COUNT(title) AS c
+      FROM movie
+      JOIN casting
+       ON movie.id = casting.movieid
+      JOIN actor
+       ON casting.actorid = actor.id
+      WHERE name = 'John Travolta'
+      GROUP BY yr
+  ) AS t
+)
 ```

 12.